FaztWeb/flask-course/readme.md

-## Instalation

-## Course
+## Python Course
-- hello-world
+this are some basic examples for the python course

+## Requeriments

-- run method
+- Python 3.x
-  - config the port and debug
-- routes
+- Virtual Environment
-  - parameters
+	- conda
-- templates
+	- pipenv
-  - jinja2
+	- virtualenv